Basith-Ahmed/Twitter-Clone/README.md

-# [App Name] - Connect & Share with the World
+# Twitter - Connect & Share with the World

-[App screenshot(s) or logo here]

-[App Name] is an engaging social media platform built for connection and self-expression.
+Twitter is an engaging social media platform built for connection and self-expression.
 Dive into a personalized experience where you can:

 * **Craft your identity:** Express yourself through a customizable profile with a captivating profile picture, eye-catching cover picture, and a witty bio.
 * **Expand your network:** Connect with friends, discover new people, and follow their updates based on shared interests or username searches.